-Looking back on the visit on the plane home, what came into your mind?
+Looking back on the Forum on the flight home, what came into your mind?

 Now when you are back in the office, the real work begins.
 What is the next step?

 COPD is considered one of the absolut top threats to public Health in China, and is subject to significant improvement programs orchestrated from the government.

 It was difficult for me to judge, how much they believe they can and want to be supported from us in Sweden.
 We are looking forward to continuing the dialogue and hope to see a delegation from China in Gothenburg later this year.

 Opening hours April 30th and May 1st